 SOME of the more reliable websites providing subtitle files are:

 For a smaller number of movies, full scripts can sometimes be found online.
 One such source is:

-Streaming Video on Blackboard
+Streaming Video on Canvas

-Many courses link to streaming video from within Blackboard.
+Many courses link to streaming video from within Canvas.
 Going forward, these videos will include subtitles where feasible.
 These subtitles will always be displayed, which some viewers might find distracting.
 However, please take into consideration the following limitations:

 Existing Streaming Files.
 Thousands of videos already exist on our streaming service, many without any kinds of subtitles or alternative audio tracks.
 For this reason, it is important that each instructor review videos used in current or anticipated courses and request reprocessing of videos as needed.

 Original Sources.
 Existing streaming files can be reprocessed to include alternative audio or subtitles only if those items are available on the original DVD (for purchased videos), from the vendor (for some educational videos), or from the department or instructor (for videos produced in house).
 If it is necessary to create a new descriptive audio track or subtitles, this will have to be done by the instructor or academic department, or sent out to a third-party service provider.

 Time.
 Reprocessing a video to include subtitles or descriptive audio may take time.
 The process will take longer if it is necessary to download, edit, or convert subtitles or to send a video out for transcription.
 Advanced planning, therefore, is important.

 Flash Video.
 For technical reasons, streaming videos are currently stored and streamed in Flash video format (.flv).
 This format supports only one audio track per file, which means that each alternate audio track requires a complete and separate video file.
 This could be a consideration, for example, when supplying a video in more than one language or with descriptive audio for the visually challenged.
 Maintaining multiple copies of a video increases the storage space required by our streaming service, and requires separate Canvas course links for each copy.